dreinsdo/CSNE2018-MyoADD/README.md

   - Controlled servo motor with gestures from Myo
   - Trained Myo on custom gestures
   - Triggered Myo vibration feedback from FSR signal threshold

+Where we would like this to go: Simple functionality (index finger lift, and FSR haptic feedback) was incorporated into the WDO due to time constraints of the weekend-long event.
+This project served as a case study for assessing the feasibility of implementing open source Myo and Rpi into an open source mechanical designs.
+We hope for additional microcontroller implementations and mechanical embodiments of other prosthetics and orthoses that allow for additional degrees of freedom, positional changes, control, etc. to help those with unique abilities to accomplish activities of daily living.
+We also see opportunity in app development for tuning and usage data collection to fuel the immense amount of data required to inform the development of smarter, predictive prosthetics and orthoses.

 References:
 - Portnova AA et al (2018) Design of a 3D-printed, open-source wrist-driven orthosis for individuals with spinal cord injury. https://doi.org/10.1371/journal.pone.0193106